 A 2020 FDA-funded report on compounded hormones from the National Academies of Science, Engineering and Medicine recommends across-the-board restrictions on compounded hormones.
 These restrictions would undermine physicians’ professional judgment and interfere with the practice of medicine, and could prove catastrophic for millions of patients who benefit from those therapies.
 But that NASEM report is compromised by potential bias, conflicts of interest, and bad science.

-Most, if not all, of the NASEM committee members lack any real-world experience prescribing and dispensing compounded hormones to patients.
+Most, if not all, of the NASEM committee members lacked any real-world experience prescribing and dispensing compounded hormones to patients.
 In essence, the committee was asked to develop recommendations on a topic in which they had little or no expertise.

 Explore the NASEM Report's Flaws